mattikummu/global_net_migration/readme.txt

 **Code for the global net migration dataset and analyses**

-These codes were used to create the global net-migration dataset that is published in Niva et al. (2023).
+These codes were used to create the global net-migration dataset, that is published in Niva et al. (2023), as well as analyses illustrated in the paper.
 Please do cite this paper if using the codes.

 Niva et al. 2023.
 World's human migration patterns in 2000-2019 unveiled by high-resolution data.
 Nature Human Behaviour 7: 2023–2037.
 Doi: https://doi.org/10.1038/s41562-023-01689-4